ITALIAN STUDIES GRADUATE HANDBOOK 2019

 On the basis of the First Year Review, the GC will make a recommendation to the department as to whether the student may continue in the Ph.D. program.
 The committee can recommend that the student proceed towards advanced candidacy; or the GC may determine that the student should not continue in the Ph.D. program.
 In the latter case, the student may be recommended to the Graduate School for a terminal Masters degree, provided that s/he has satisfactorily completed eight (8) courses.

 Students who have entered the department with an M.A. and who have completed all the first year requirements may elect to receive a Brown University M.A. at their discretion.

 Foreign Language Requirement

-2 Foreign languages, other than English and Italian, are required.
+1 Foreign language, other than English and Italian, is required.
 Examinations in other languages are administered by the relevant departments, and coursework in the FL at 1000-level or above may also fulfill the requirement.

 Advancement to Candidacy

 Graduate students are expected to take the Preliminary Examination (PE) by the end of the 5th-semester (Semester 1 of the third year).
 Successful completion of the PE authorizes the candidate to proceed with the dissertation proposal.
 All course requirements and the First Year Review must be successfully completed prior to the PE.

 There are three necessary steps for the preparation and completion of the PE: 1) The student must define his or her fields of examination and form a PE committee; 2) He or she must select a list of texts and other materials for the examination in consultation with the PE committee; 3) The student must take the examination.